ViossaDiskordServer/viossadiskordserver.github.io/faq.md

 ## How do I contribute?

 Viossa is semisolid.
 Starting with a few core concepts for which the words are already well-defined and seldom change, travelling outward into more narrow or specialized fields yields more mutability.
+The more deeply you want to talk about a topic, the more likely it is that you will find there are words missing and thus opportunities to offer new ones.

+However with this increased opportunity to create comes increased responsibility to teach: Viossa is only Viossa if other speakers can understand it.
+So, when you add words, you are responsible for making sure that they can be understood by others.